 Fitzroy Basin Water Plan

-Rookwood Weir is a critical piece of water infrastructure for Central Queensland.
-The Queensland Government and Sunwater are committed to working together with the community to make it a success.
+Rookwood Weir will be a critical piece of water infrastructure for Central Queensland and the Queensland Government and Sunwater are committed to working together with the community to make it a success.

 Get involved in the water planning process

-To find out about the water planning process or to get in contact with a water planner, visit the Queensland Government website.
+To find out about the water planning process or to get in contact with a water planner, visit the Queensland Government’s Department of Regional Development, Manufacturing and Water website.

 Existing water entitlement holders

 The Queensland Government finalised amendments to the Fitzroy Basin Water Plan and associated water planning documents in June 2021.

 These amendments are the result of 12 months of public consultation and scientific analysis to ensure the water from Rookwood Weir supports local agricultural, environmental, cultural and urban needs into the future.
 View the amendment plan here.